Penn-TopGuNN/TopGuNN/README.md

 ## Order of script execution
 ### Pre-processing on the CPU (run on NLPGrid)

-	TODO: update the shell scripts below with you virtenv and your outDir
-	TODO: review global argparser vars in .py files to help you understand the command line arguments in your shell script
+	TODO for each indv'l user: update your shell scripts below with you virtenv and your outDir TODO for each indv'l user: review global argparser vars in .py files to help you understand the command line arguments in your shell script
 	NOTE: .db==sqlite_dict		.dat==npy_memmap		.pkl==pickle_file

 	1.	create_amalgams.py / create_amalgams.sh